rycus86/blog-content/posts/006_Home_lab_part_3.md

 2. Restart services using config files that were updated
 3. Docker stack deploy

 There are a couple more bits and pieces in the actual pipeline but this is the main logic.
-Very similar to the `docker-compose` + `cron` way but instead of constantly checking from Git, we just wait for the external service to signal us the change.
+Very similar to the `docker-compose` + `cron` way, but instead of constantly checking from Git, we just wait for the external service to signal us the change.

 I also have a workflow for Docker image updates on [my Docker Hub](https://hub.docker.com/u/rycus86/) account.
 When a new image is pushed and a webhook is posted, a *webhook-proxy* handler will: